weboutright/BOOKING-API-DEMO/README.md

 - You must be logged into the Google account that owns the calendar
 - Check that you have access to the calendar being used

+**"Calendar Access Denied" or Permission Errors:**
+- Make sure you enabled the Google Calendar API in Apps Script (see Step 4 above)
+- Run a test function in Apps Script to trigger the authorization flow
+- Check that you clicked "Allow" when prompted for calendar permissions
+- If still failing, try removing and re-adding the Calendar API service

 **Bookings Not Appearing:**
 - Check your Google Calendar for new events
 - Verify the calendar ID in the Apps Script (default is 'primary')
 - Check the Apps Script logs for errors
+- Make sure the Calendar API is enabled and authorized

 ### Getting Help: